 Working during your studies

-Working during your studies will allow you to balance your budget far more easily, as well as to acquire new skills and meet new people.
+Working during your studies will allow you to balance your budget far more easily, as well as acquiring new skills and meeting new people.

 The best way to increase your income whilst at university is to find part-time work; almost two thirds of students work part-time alongside their studies.